Trigger Events from Stripe Payments

 Choose Stripe Payments from the integration options.

-All purchases + subscription renewals — Also fires a Purchase event each time a subscriber renews.
-Most accounts shouldn't need this.
+Subscription renewals (off by default) — Send a Purchase event each time a subscriber is charged again.
+Most accounts don't need this enabled.

 Add your Stripe restricted API key